 We suggest that you purchase travel insurance when you book your ticket.
 It’s less than $50 and it covers any medical emergencies that may arise while you’re here on the island.

 (There are two supermarkets in Ocean View and a weekly farmer’s market in Naʻalehu.
 They have SOME organic items but/and if you are wanting to stock up on organic grains, seeds, nuts, oils, laundry soap, etc, it’s best to do so in Hilo or Kona.)

-We do not provide phones, computers, laundry service or laundry soap.
+We do not provide phones, computers, laundry service, bicycles, hand soaps, or laundry soap.
 There is a large sink where people can wash clothes by hand and we hope to build a bicycle-powered washing machine some day!
 (Anyone with experience in creating one would be warmly welcomed…)

 High speed internet access is no longer available here.
 There is an internet café about a mile & a half up the road and also places in Na`alehu and Ocean View where wifi is available… Due to the concerns of many guests and retreatants, wifi is not an option here on the land.

 BECAUSE WE RELY ONLY ON SOLAR ENERGY HERE, WE ASK THAT APPLIANCES BE RECHARGED ONLY BETWEEN TEN A.M.
 AND 4 P.M.
 AND NEVER ON DAYS WHICH ARE OVERCAST.
 THANK YOU~

 Everyone here is asked to consider their relationship to electricity usage— and limit it to what is necessary.
 This is an integral aspect of life here at Kipukamaluhia~